pappasam/pappasam.github.io/content/articles/ignore-git.md

 Most modern software developers are aware of [Git](https://git-scm.com/) and its accompanying [gitignore](https://git-scm.com/docs/gitignore) file.
 This post offers two lesser-known-yet-useful techniques to ignore files from a Git-based version controlled project.
 The first technique enables Git to ignore every file in a directory **but** the directory itself.
 The second technique enables a user to automatically ignore a file without adding it to a project's root gitignore.

 Note: when discussing "[gitignore](https://git-scm.com/docs/gitignore)" and "[tern-project](http://ternjs.net/doc/manual.html#configuration)", I may sometimes add a "." before the filename.
-Whether I [do or do not](http://www.yodaquotes.net/try-not-do-or-do-not-there-is-no-try/), I'm talking about the same file (eg, ".gitignore" == "gitignore").
+Whether I [do or do not](http://www.yodaquotes.net/try-not-do-or-do-not-there-is-no-try/), I'm talking about the same file (eg, ".gitignore" == "gitignore")[ref]This cannot be considered a good idea[/ref].

 ## Ignore directory contents, keep directory

 It is often convenient to have a directory whose contents are not committed to version control.
 For example, this directory may contain large non-general data files (images, financial data, etc).
 Additionally, these could be small files with sensitive information specific to one person (passwords, ssh keys, etc).
-Either way, we do not want these files committed to our project's version control system.
+Either way, we do not want these files committed to our project's version control system[ref]Yet again, this is also a bad idea[/ref].
 For the purposes of this conversation, we'll call this folder "instance" and place it at the root of our project.

 ```text
 ├── app